A Day with Vermejo’s Last True Cowboy

 By Guest Blogger, Nina Boys

 Doug’s piercing blue eyes light up when I ask if he is, in fact, Vermejo’s last true cowboy.
 He scans the wide-open plains and snow-capped slopes with a pensive smile, and I follow suit, taking a panoramic sweep of the surrounding landscape from our mountain perch at 10,000 feet.
 This is Doug’s home, on the range.
 Having worn many hats since arriving at Vermejo Ranch Park in 1974, today he is both its longest-standing employee and an important link to the land’s cultural history, which stretches back to 400 A.D. when Native Americans first settled here.
-Even though there are no cattle left on Vermejo to herd, Doug is one of the last of its remaining cowboys and today he is going to take me on a ride through his neighborhood of mountains, forests, and streams inhabited by bison, bear, elk, Big Horn Sheep, and other native wildlife.
+Even though there are no cattle left on Vermejo to herd, Doug Johnson is one of the last of its remaining cowboys and today he is going to take me on a ride through his neighborhood of mountains, forests, and streams inhabited by bison, bear, elk, Big Horn Sheep, and other native wildlife.

 Costilla Valley, photo by Nina Boys

-As we traverse Vermejo’s rugged terrain from the shortgrass prairies to alpine tundras, like any cowboy, Doug is filled with local tales, myths, and legends.
+As we traverse Vermejo’s rugged terrain from the shortgrass prairies to alpine tundras, like any cowboy, Johnson is filled with local tales, myths, and legends.
 He references his favorite Western novelist Louis L’Amour, who he believes was inspired by these same landscapes, while also recounting his own ranch stories – breaking wild horses and corralling cattle by day and cooking over open fires beneath the stars at night.
 He points out various sites that he has called home over the years as we drive to Vermejo’s original Costilla Lodge, nestled beneath the imposing Sangre de Cristo mountains.

 Old Costilla Lodge